eguevara/JavaTraining/notes/oracleTraining.md

 Note that System.out.println((float)5/4); will print 1.25.
 If you remove the explicit cast (float), it will print 1.
 * x is an int and int is perfectly valid. long, double, boolean, and float are not valid.
 * a += (a =4) is same as a = a + (a=4).
+--
+* Note that  boolean operators have more precedence than =.
+(In fact, = has least precedence of all operators.)
+* This will not compile because a short VARIABLE can NEVER be assigned to a char without explicit casting.
+A short CONSTANT can be assigned to a char only if the value fits into a char.

+  short s = 1; byte b = s; => this will also not compile because although value is small enough to be held by a byte but the Right Hand Side i.e. s is a variable and not a constant. final short s = 1; byte b = s; => This is fine because s is a constant and the value fits into a byte. final short s = 200; byte b = s; => This is invalid because although s is a constant but the value does not fit into a byte.

+  Implicit narrowing occurs only for byte, char, short, and int.
+Remember that it does not occur for long, float, or double.
+So, this will not compile: int i = 129L;

+* Note that the program ends with ExceptionInInitializerError because any exception thrown in a static block is wrapped into ExceptionInInitializerError and then that ExceptionInInitializerError is thrown.